Algorithmic neutrality: Is search neutrality possible?

 We can now give a first-pass statement of my argument.
-A search engine that aims to rank pages on the basis of relevance cannot rank one page above another if those pages are incomparable with respect to relevance.
-The best it can do is to rank one page over another on the basis of a given weighting of the dimensions of relevance.
-But which weighting?
-One cannot advert to the aim of relevance itself to answer this question since there is no privileged weighting.
+A search engine that aims to rank pages simply on the basis of relevance cannot rank one of these pages above the other.
+The best it can do is to rank one above the other on the basis of a given weighting of the dimensions of relevance.
+But which?
+One can't appeal to the aim of relevance itself to answer this question because there is no privileged weighting.
 In other words, the aim of relevance \emph{underdetermines} which weighting to use in ranking pages, and so underdetermines how to rank pages.
-Values other than relevance must play a role in determining what this weighting is.
-Values other than relevance must then play a role in ranking pages.
-Search neutrality is impossible.\footnote{ For other arguments that neutral search is somehow impossible or incoherent see e.g. \citep{grimmelmann2010} and \citep{gillespie2014}.} (My argument here parallels arguments that scientific neutrality is impossible on the grounds that the aim of truth underdetermines how to conduct core scientific practices.\footnote{See e.g. \citep{rudner1953}.})
+Values other than relevance must play a role in weighing these dimensions, and so must play a role in ranking pages.
+Search neutrality is impossible.\footnote{ Others also argue that neutral search is somehow impossible.
+Most prominently, Grimmelmann (2010) objects to various ways of characterising search neutrality—alleging that some are incoherent, others impossible, and still others lacking for other reasons.
+His allegations of \emph{impossibility} do not concern the (standard) characterisation of neutrality I adopt.
+Rather, his objection to this characterisation is that it's unworkable as a basis for \emph{policy}.
+Since policy is not my concern, I leave it to future work to explore how my discussion relates to Grimmelmann's.} (My argument parallels prominent arguments, like Rudner's (\citeyear{rudner1953}), that scientific neutrality is impossible on the grounds that the aim of truth underdetermines how to conduct core scientific practices.)